The human chorionic gonadotropin (hCG) blood test measures the level of hCG hormone present in a sample of your blood.

 HCG can first be detected in a blood sample about 11 days after conception.
-Levels of hCG continue to double every 72 hours.
+Levels of hCG continue to double every 48 to 72 hours.
 They reach their peak around eight to 11 weeks after conception.
 HCG levels then decline and level off, remaining steady for the rest of your pregnancy.

 The hCG blood test is performed to: